 In May 1988, the last Rowland Watson passed away, and in 1989, the firm moved to 63 Price Street from the 32 Lower Loveday Street address that it had occupied since 1962, where it remained until the last order was completed in 1997.

-The company remained in the custodianship of Mr King during this period of inactivity, until it was acquired in 2011 by Elliot & Son Gunsmiths, who were given the opportunity to revive the company and return it to gunmaking, bringing Rowland Watson & Thomas Wild back into the light as the oldest surviving gunmaker ever out of Birmingham.
+The company became dormant, until it was acquired in 2011 by Elliot & Son Gunsmiths, who were given the opportunity to revive the historic company and return it to gunmaking, bringing Rowland Watson & Thomas Wild back into the light as the oldest surviving gunmaker ever out of Birmingham.

-We are producing boxlocks under the Thomas Wild banner, and sidelocks as Rowland Watson.
-Orders are being taken now, with the first guns due for completion in late 2012.
+We are developing boxlocks under the Thomas Wild banner, and sidelocks as Rowland Watson.
+The first guns are due for completion in 2016.